hui-ad/events/README.md

   - Also, Tony Gaskell will be talking about an output plugin he wrote for Telegraf (a Golang “open source server agent to help you collect metrics from your stacks, sensors and systems”).
 * Saturday, Oct.
 24, 2020 - Project Winter, Social Gaming Event
   - 1-3pm, via Zoom
 * Sunday, Oct.
-4, 2020 - Project Winte,r Social Gaming Event
+4, 2020 - Project Winter, Social Gaming Event
   - 2-4pm, via Zoom
 * Wednesday, Sep.
 30, 2020 - Electron app demo by Aaron Fujimoto
   - Aaron demos the cool app he distributes to customers to do network monitoring.